Replenishment methods and calculations

 The two demand forecast methods are designed to keep enough inventory on hand to meet what you expect to sell.
 So, the forecasted demand of an item during supplier lead time is a key piece of identifying when items need to be replenished.
 What differs between the two demand forecast methods is how the forecasted demand during supplier lead time is determined:

-- Demand forecast by single value—for each supplier you purchase the item from, you enter a single value in the item that represents the demand during the supplier's lead time.
+- Demand forecast by single value: For each supplier, you enter a single value in the item that represents the demand during the supplier's lead time.
 This method is useful when demand for items is stable during the year.

-- Demand forecast by fluctuating values—you define a fluctuating forecast for the item and enter the expected quantities needed on each given date regardless of supplier.
-For each supplier, the sum of the forecast quantities in the fluctuating forecast for the item with effective dates during the time period between the As of date plus the supplier's lead time represents the demand during that supplier's lead time.
-This method is useful when demand for items fluctuates greatly during the year, such as for highly seasonal items.
+- Demand forecast by fluctuating values: You define a fluctuating forecast for the item and enter the expected quantities needed on each given date regardless of supplier.
+For each supplier, the sum of the forecast quantities in the fluctuating forecast includes only those items with effective dates between the As of date and the end of the supplier's lead time.
+This sum represents the demand during the vendor's lead time.
+This is useful when demand for items fluctuates greatly during the year, such as for highly seasonal items.

 The reorder point method is designed to keep inventory from falling below minimum stocking levels:

-- Reorder point—you enter a reorder point and a specific quantity to reorder in the item.
-The values you enter are used as the starting point to determine when the item needs to be replenished.
+- Reorder point: You enter a reorder point and a specific quantity to reorder in the item.
+The values you enter are used to determine when to replenish the item.

 Replenishment calculation overview